SZucchini/color-thief-py/README.rst

             :param quality: quality settings, 1 is the highest quality, the bigger the number, the faster the palette generation, but the greater the likelihood that colors will be missed.
             :return list: a list of tuple in the form (r, g, b)
             """
             pass

+        def get_multi_palette(self, color_count=10, quality=10, palette_num=10, sort=True, black='del'):
+            """Build multiple color palettes.
+We are using the median cut algorithm to cluster similar colors.

+            :param color_count: the size of the palette, max number of colors
+            :param quality: quality settings, 1 is the highest quality, the bigger the number, the faster the palette generation, but the greater the likelihood that colors will be missed.
+            :param palette_num: number of image divisions,
+                                this number divides the image vertically, yielding multiple palettes
+            :param sort: whether to sort the colors in each palette
+            :param black: delete black pixels
+            :return list: a list of tuple in the form (r, g, b)
+            """
+            pass